Why Should I Use Task Prioritization in Project Management Software?

-Imagine it’s now Monday morning, and according to your schedule, you have 5 things all do on Friday, and no other deadlines between now and then.
+Imagine it’s Monday morning, and according to your schedule, you have five things all due on Friday and no other deadlines in between.
 The problem this creates is that it can appear as if you have more time than you really do, which can result in slow progress early in the week, followed by a mad rush come Thursday or Friday.

-Since it’s not possible for you to work on all 5 things simultaneously, you can’t possibly finish them all at exactly the same time.
+Since you can't work on all five things simultaneously, you can’t possibly finish them all at the same time.
 If you’re in this position, it might be time to consider prioritizing your tasks.
 So, whenever you have the same due date for multiple tasks, the experts suggest creating new, earlier deadlines for some of them.

-So, even though your client doesn’t expect the 5 deliverables until the end of the day on Friday, you may assign yourself new internal deadlines for each 1 based on priority.
+Even though your client doesn’t expect the five deliverables until the end of the day on Friday, you may assign yourself new internal deadlines for each one based on priority.
 For instance, you may change your schedule so the first item is due by the end of the day on Monday, the second item is due by the end of the day on Tuesday, and so on.

 Tip 2: Get some space

-Sometimes all you may need is a short coffee break and casual discussion with a coworker to help you reassess and remember what the key outcomes of the project are and which areas need your focus and effort the most.
+Sometimes all you need is a short coffee break and casual discussion with a coworker to reassess which areas need your focus and effort the most.

 Tip 3: Pretend you have half the time you actually do

-When planning out your workday, it’s important to assume you don’t have a full workday to be productive.
-After all, if your typical workday is 8 hours, you won’t actually be working on project work for every minute of that.
+When planning out your workday, it’s important to assume you don’t have a full day to be productive.
+After all, if your typical workday is eight hours, you won’t actually be working on projects for every minute.
 You need to take out time for meetings, lunch, and other distractions.

 A good way to prioritize your work is to assume you only have half a workday.
-So, in other words, if your normal day is 8 hours, assume you only have 4 productive hours to complete tasks.
+So, in other words, if your normal day is eight hours, assume you only have four productive hours to complete tasks.

-By planning on only 4 hours worth of project work, you’re forced to prioritize and reduce distractions and interruptions.
-Plus you automatically build in a bit of a buffer in case tasks run over or something else comes up.
+By planning on only four hours' worth of project work, you’re forced to prioritize and reduce distractions and interruptions.
+You automatically build a buffer in case tasks run over or something else comes up.